mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Furthermore, a protocol or an application can use distributed consensus for some functions, but still be centralized elsewhere -- either because those functions cannot be decentralized (most commonly, rendezvous and global naming; see {{necessary}}) or because the designer has chosen not to because of the associated costs and lost opportunities.

-These potential shortcomings do not rule out the use of distributed consensus technologies in every instance.
-They do, however, caution against uncritically relying upon these technologies to avoid or mitigate centralization.
+These potential shortcomings do not rule out the use of distributed consensus technologies in every instance, but they do merit caution against uncritically relying upon these technologies to avoid or mitigate centralization.

 ### Operational Governance {#multi}